 The Company's stock-based compensation has been granted under several stock incentive and long-term incentive plans.
 The plans authorize the Compensation Committee of the Company's Board of Directors to issue various types of incentive compensation.
 The Company had previously issued stock options and restricted shares under the 2014 Long-Term Incentive Plan ("2014 Plan") and stock appreciation rights under the 2016 Stock Appreciation Rights Plan.
-On June 25, 2020, the Company's stockholders approved the 2020 Long-Term Incentive Plan ("2020 Plan") under which 5,500,000 shares are authorized for grants.
-At March 31, 2021, 2,613,911 shares were available for future grants under the 2020 Plan.
+On June 25, 2020, the Company's stockholders approved the 2020 Long-Term Incentive Plan (as amended, the "2020 Plan") under which 5,500,000 shares are authorized for grants.
+In June 2021, the Company's stockholders approved an amendment to the 2020 Plan pursuant to which an additional 3,750,000 shares were authorized for issuance pursuant to awards under the 2020 Plan.
+At June 30, 2021, 7,555,600 shares were available for future grants under the 2020 Plan.